gbmhunter/blog/content/electronics/components/fpgas/xilinx-7-series-design-guide.md

 ## MGT's

-The Xiinx 7 Series FPGA's have in-built Multi-Gigabit Transceivers (MGT's).
-These are SerDes capable of 1Gpbs+ transmission rates.
+The Xilinx 7 Series FPGA's have in-built Multi-Gigabit Transceivers (MGT's).
+These are SerDes capable of 1Gbps+ transmission rates.

 The MGT's on-board a 7 Series FPGA can be used to implement high-speed communication protocols such as PCIe (PCI Express).